fluffy-mods/StackMerger/Readme.md

 Make your haulers understand that a tidy stockpile is an efficient stockpile.

-# Important
-This mod uses [Harmony](https://github.com/pardeike/harmony/), a fancy new toy for modders.
-You don't have to install harmony as it comes bundled with the mod, but if you encounter any errors, please let me know!

 # Features
 Adds a low-priority hauling job that makes your haulers merge stacks in your stockpiles.
 Works per stockpile, so if items are in different stockpiles they will not be merged.